weppos/rubyist/content/style.md

 There are two prevailing conventions on when to use curly braces for blocks versus the do ... end keywords:

-* You MUST use curly braces for one-line blocks, use do ... end for multi-line blocks
+* You SHOULD use curly braces for one-line blocks, use do ... end for multi-line blocks
-* You MUST use curly braces when the return value is desired (or chained), use `do ... end when the side-effect is desired
+* You SHOULD use curly braces when the return value is desired (or chained), use `do ... end when the side-effect is desired

 The latter convention seems to be gaining in popularity, but there does not seem to be consensus on this issue at the time of this writing.